wdoekes/pe32me162ir_pub/README.rst

     .. image:: assets/pe32-ir-test-tx.gif

-4. Fourth, you check that the infrared reception works.
+3. Third, you check that the infrared reception works.
 Run the following code:

     .. code-block:: c